Gabo-araya/sgsi_ext/Readme.md

     `title` variable.
  2. stylesheets: A place to put stylesheets for the given template.
 By default is empty.
-Be careful to use this block, it should only be used when the webpack-compiled styles are not enough for some reason.
+Be careful to use this block, it should only be used when the vite-compiled styles are not enough for some reason.
  3. breadcrumbs: A place to put breadcrumb elements after the `home` element and before the element that contains the `title`.
  4. content_title: The place to put the `h1` tag.
 By default contains a `h1`